fingerprintjs/cdn/contributing.md

 Change the function settings:

 - On the function page scroll down to the "Runtime settings" section, open settings, and change the handler to `src/index.handler`
-- Click the "Configuration" tab, "General configuration", change the memory to 3538 MB and the timeout to 10 seconds.
+- Click the "Configuration" tab, "General configuration", change the memory to 3538 MB, the timeout to 10 seconds, and the description to `CDN for open projects (https://github.com/fingerprintjs/cdn)`.

 The more RAM allocated to a lambda, the more CPU power it has.
 1769MB = 1vCPU.
 The asset building speed depends on the allocated RAM linearly.